taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 ### Store

-So far, the Todo application has a way to trigger state updates (actions) and a way to reduce the previous state and action to a new state (reducer).
+So far, the Todo application has a way to trigger state updates (action(s)) and a way to reduce the previous state and action to a new state (reducer(s)).
 But no one is responsible to glue these parts together.

+* Where do I trigger actions?
 * Who delegates the actions to the reducer?
-* Who triggers actions?
-* And finally: Where do I get the updated state to glue it to my View?
+* Where do I get the updated state to glue it to my View?

 It is the Redux store.
 The store holds one global state object.
 There are no multiple stores and no multiple states.
 The store is only one instance in your application.
 In addition, it is the first library dependency you encounter when using Redux.
 Therefore, use the import statement to get the functionality to create the `store` object from the Redux library.